avigan/SPHERE/README.rst

 Information
 -----------

 This repository provides tools for the reduction of VLT/SPHERE data.
-SPHERE is the planet finder instrument of the Very Large Telescope.
-The pipeline current provides support for processing IRDIS dual-band imaging (DBI), IRDIS classical imaging (CI), IRDIS long-slit spectroscopy (LSS) and IFS data.
+The pipeline currently provides support for processing IRDIS dual-band imaging (DBI), IRDIS classical imaging (CI), IRDIS long-slit spectroscopy (LSS) and IFS data.
+IRDIS dual-polarimetry imaging (DPI) and ZIMPOL are not supported at the moment.

 If you find a bug or want to suggest improvements, please `create a ticket <https://github.com/avigan/VLTPF/issues>`_.